 There is safety gear specifically designed for moving that can help make sure your stuff is safe as possible during your move.
 These are called moving straps, and they can be used to hold down your items in the moving truck while you’re en route to your destination.

 Using them is simple.
-Just take your items that you wish to secure into place inside the moving truck, put them in the desired position, and strap them in place using the moving straps.
+Just take the items that you wish to secure into place inside the moving truck, put them in the desired position, and strap them in place using the moving straps.
 It’s simple!

 Once all your stuff is loaded up and securely in place, you’re ready to get in the moving truck and take off towards your new home.